jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-09-16.md

     - Review [Constitution](https://docs.google.com/document/d/1DYY133KEg320wm4mIIBMDMd8f31LpndEimysmFUe6oU) and confirm duties
   - <31 October:   Publish results
   -  21 October:   Close voting
-  -   9 September: Open voting
-  -   2 September:
-    - Close acceptance of new candidates.
-    - Administrative: Gather short bio of all candidates, prepare to open vote.

-### Annual Procedure
+### Relevant Procedure

-- **1 to 2 week(s)**

-  Call for candidates (volunteers and nominations).

-- **1 week**

-  Gather candidates' details (short bio and photo).

-- **6 weeks**

-  Open Polls

-  - Primary post on GDoSA:

-    - Anyone a member of GDoSA can vote, as long as they were a member before the "call for candidates" opened.
 - Vote by supplying a list in order of preference of up to 7 candidates.
 - Only one vote per person, the latest of multiple votes cast by one person invalidates the preceding ones by that person unless the latest is invalid, then the latest preceding valid one, if one exists will count.
 - Secretary and Treasurer will tally the votes **< one week**.
 Counting 7 points for the highest preference and one less point for every one thereafter per vote.
 - Chairman will audit and publish the results.

 - From the DASA Constitution,
   section 7: The Governing Board, subsection 4: Term of office:

   - At least one board member of the Governing Board as a volunteer to do so, or failing that, designated through a vote by the Governing Board shall retire and will not be eligible as a Governing Board member for 12 months.

   - No member of the Governing Board may serve for more than three consecutive years.

 Tasks: